xianglitheonly/AWSapp/README.md

 ## Project Description

-Using AWS-native tools such as CloudFormation for infrastructure provisioning and AWS CodePipeline, AWS CodeBuild, and AWS CodeDeploy for automating the deployment process.
+Using AWS-native tools such as CloudFormation for infrastructure provisioning and AWS CodePipeline, AWS CodeBuild, and AWS CodeDeploy for automating the deployment process of a simple app.

 ## CloudFormation